danaamundsen/dnaartists/_posts/2024-01-04-zine-party-recap.md

 published: true
 ---

-I had such a good time sharing a table with [Cynthia E. Hanifin](https://www.instagram.com/exilefromguyville/) from [Zine Club Chicago](https://www.instagram.com/zineclubchicago/) this past weekend.
+I had such a good time sharing a table with [Cynthia E. Hanifin](https://www.instagram.com/exilefromguyville/) from [Zine Club Chicago](https://www.instagram.com/zineclubchicago/) in December.
 The [Teen Creative Agency](https://mcachicago.org/learn/youth/tca) from the Museum of Contemporary Art Chicago hosted a zine party at the museum, and it was a blast!

 <a href="/assets/img/post/2024_1_4_zinepartyrecap2.png"><img src="/assets/img/post/2024_1_4_zinepartyrecap2.png"></a>